-In January 2000, the agency relocated to the corridor operations facility and signed a lease agreement with F/ETCA.
+In January 2000, the Agency relocated to the corridor operations facility and signed a lease agreement with F/ETCA.
 Lease payments are based on the estimated fair market rental value and are adjusted annually.
-The agency incurred lease expense for the year ended June 30, 2015 of \$386.
-The agency's commitment for the year ending June 30, 2016 is \$471.
+The Agency incurred lease expense for the years ended June 30, 2016 and 2015 of \$471 and \$386, respectively.
+The Agency's commitment for the year ending June 30, 2017 is \$605.